 Best independent hearing company in Bucks

-The Chalfont hearing centre is regarded as one of the best independent hearing centres in the whole of Buckinghamshire.
-Leon Cox, lead audiologist based at both the Henley & Chalfont hearing centres is fully qualified and regulated to conduct hearing tests and earwax removal using Microsuction.
+The Chalfont Hearing Centre is regarded as one of the best independent hearing centres in the whole of Buckinghamshire.
+Leon Cox, lead audiologist based in Chalfont is fully qualified and regulated to conduct hearing tests and earwax removal using Microsuction.
 He also dispenses the very latest digital hearing aids.

 According to a recent Canadian study, commuters traveling during peak hours were exposed to maximum noise levels.
 A summary of the study’s results, published on the Hear-it AISBL—a nonprofit organization that provides information on hearing loss—website, show the results of the study, which was published in the Journal of Otolaryngology—Head & Neck Surgery.
 In this article, we’ll share the highlights, edited and adapted from the Hear-it website.